WillJames476/Project-Basic/README.md

   to use burner accounts

 # Prerequisites
-* c++17 compliant compiler
+* c++20 compliant compiler
+* unix-like systems / posix compliant systems

 # Instalation
 1. clone the repository
 2. goto the directory of the repository
 3. type make install on your terminal
-4. type make login on your terminal
+4. type make build on your terminal
-5. type make task on your terminal
+5. enjoy

 # Usage
 1. open two terminal on the same directory where this repo is